PythonLinks/awesome-gatemate/README.md

 ## A Curated Directory of Awesome Cologne Chips' GateMate FPGA Links.

-[Why I am using the Colgne Chip's GateMate FPGA](https://forth.pythonlinks.info/why-i-am-using-the-gatemate-fpga) compares the GateMate to other FPGAs.
+[Why GateMate?](https://forth.pythonlinks.info/why-i-am-using-the-gatemate-fpga) compares the GateMate to other FPGAs.

 ## Documentation